Young adults: treatment side effects

 With exercise, you’ve got to find the level that’s right for you.
 I walk the dog – it gets me up in the morning.

 You might lose weight because you don’t feel like eating.
 If you take drugs called steroids as part of your treatment, you might temporarily put on weight.
 You might also eat more because steroids make you feel hungrier than usual.
 We have more information about coping with changes to your body or appearance.

 You might put weight on when you take steroids.
 But remember you’re not going to be on them for ever.

 You may find it’s harder to do simple activities like climbing stairs.
 This can happen while you’re taking steroids or some anti-cancer (chemotherapy) drugs.

 I couldn’t even walk five metres to the toilet.
 But three months later I was going to night clubs.

-Some chemotherapy drugs can cause your hair to fall out, including your eyebrows and eyelashes.
+Some chemotherapy drugs can cause hair loss, including your eyebrows and eyelashes.
 How long it takes to grow back varies, but for most people it’s a few months.

 I cut my long dark hair off and gave it to charity, because I was trying to make a negative thing into a positive.

 Synthetic wigs are available on prescription from the NHS in Scotland, Wales and Northern Ireland, so you should be able to get one for free.

 In England, you’re entitled to a free wig from the NHS if you’re aged 16 to 18 and in full-time education, are a hospital inpatient, or on a low income.